-We have developed qualitative targets to monitor our progress.
+Quarterly reports are provided to our Board of Directors detailing the number and volume our YBS customers.
+We have developed quantitative targets to monitor our progress.
 Farm Credit of New Mexico will offer related services either directly or in conjunction with others that are responsive to the needs of YBS.
-The following actions are being projected for the three year planning period.
+The following actions are being projected for the three-year planning period.
 We will look for new opportunities to expand the program throughout this period.
 Below are specific goals:

 Goal One - Offer related services either directly or in coordination with others that are responsive to the needs of YBS.
-Specific actions that will be taken in 2019, 2020, and 2021: Sponsor the New Mexico Ag Leadership, Support Future Farmers of America, 4H, Kids, Kows, and More, and other functions related to YBS.
+Specific actions that will be taken in 2020, 2021, and 2022: Sponsor the New Mexico Ag Leadership program, Support Future Farmers of America, 4H, Agrifutures Conference, and other functions related to YBS.

-Goal Two - Take full advantage of opportunities for coordinating credit and services offered with other System institutions in the territory and other governmental and private sources of credit who offer credit and services to those who qualify as YBS during 2019, 2020, and 2021.
+Goal Two - Take full advantage of opportunities for coordinating credit and services offered with other System institutions in the territory and other governmental and private sources of credit who offer credit and services to those who qualify as YBS during 2020, 2021, and 2022.

-Goal Three - Implement an effective outreach program to attract YBS farmers and ranchers including an advisory committee comprised of "young", "beginning", and "small" farmers and ranchers which can provide views on how the credit and services of the Association could best serve the credit and service needs of YBS farmers and ranchers during 2019, 2020, and 2021.
+Goal Three - Implement an effective outreach program to attract YBS farmers and ranchers including an advisory committee comprised of "young", "beginning", and "small" farmers and ranchers which can provide views on how the credit and services of the Association could best serve the credit and service needs of YBS farmers and ranchers during 2020, 2021, and 2022.